-On the 19th of June, German soldiers found the body of F/S Dent, on the beach of Cadzand, and brought the body to the Red Cross.
+On the 19th of June, German soldiers found a body, on the beach of Cadzand, and brought the body to the Red Cross.
 It was unknown who this person was.
 The Germans thought it was an American airman.
 Later, in 1948, it came out (not sure how) that it was not an American airman, but an English airman from the RAF.

 After they found him, they tried to identify the body, but the only thing they found were some personal things: a wristwatch, a nametag, but without a name on it, and a cigarette holder with the initials H.D.
 And it is because of these initials, that I started to look for information.
 Until then, I only knew that he was found on the 19th of June 1944, that he was a Flight Sergeant, and navigator.
 That was it.
 I tried to look for information, but that was very difficult.